Showing all 9 results

 Mercia Bees Wallpaper

 Mercia Bees is a smaller scale print in the English Mercia collection, with a 6” half drop repeat.
 It features the short-haired bumblebee, a species driven to extinction in England, but recently reintroduced into specially planted flower-rich meadows in the region of Dungeness.
 The bees are foraging on clover, and pheasant’s eye, a rare wildflower introduced to the UK in Roman times.
-The design has a nostalgic feel while having a crisp contemporary feel.
+The design has a nostalgic feel while also having a crisp contemporary feel.
 With exquisite botanical and biological detail, this design is part of the growing passion in interiors for honouring the natural world.

 Mercia Vines Wallpaper Stock